H0llyW00dzZ/GoGenAI-Terminal-Chat/README.md

 > [!NOTE]
 > The `Improve :aitranslate commands` aims to enhance translation capabilities, including translating from files, markdown, documents, CSVs, and potentially more.
 As it's written in Go, which has a powerful standard library 🤪, you can, for instance, use the command `:aitranslate :file data.csv`.
 - [ ] **Fix `:safety` commands**
+- [ ] **Improve `AIResponse` by Storing the Original AI Response in `ChatHistory`**
+> [!NOTE]
+> The enhancement, `Improve AIResponse by Storing the Original AI Response in ChatHistory`, involves saving the original response from the AI into `ChatHistory`.
+Additionally, this action automatically triggers improvements for the `Colorize` feature.

 ### Other:
 - [ ] **Plan for Google Cloud Deployment**